 Once you click on the Show option, it will show the Trend and the confidence bands.

-By default, the desktop will add the confidence bands to the Trendline, but you can alter these default settings.
-To do so, right-click on the Plotting area, select the Trend Lines, and click on the Edit Trend Lines …option.
+The Tableau desktop will add the confidence bands to the Scatter Plot Trend. line by default, but you can alter these default settings.
+To do so, right-click on the Plotting area, select the Trend Lines, and click the Edit Trend Lines …option.

 Remove Trend Line

-To remove the trend line from Tableau Scatter Plot, right-click on the design area to open the context menu.
-Please select the Trend Lines, and uncheck the Show Trend Lines option.
+To remove the trend line from the Tableau Scatter Plot, right-click on the design area to open the context menu.
+Please select the Trend Lines and uncheck the Show Trend Lines option.

-The following sections helps you understand different kinds of options to change the appeal of the chart.
+The following sections help you understand different kinds of options to change the appeal of the chart.

 This example shows how to add colors to the Tableau Scatter Plot.
 For this, drag and drop the English Country Region Name from Dimensions Region to the Color field in the Marks card.
 It means each country has its own color.